structured-log/structured-log/README.md

 A *sink* is a plugin that is invoked for each *log event*.
 Usualy a sink defines an *output method* for logs, such as the ability to output to the [console]( https://developer.mozilla.org/en/docs/Web/API/console).

-Seriogjs includes a number of built-in sinks.
+*structured-log* includes a number of built-in sinks.

 ### Server-side